Skip to main content

 • Heart palpitations

-Sometimes, these symptoms could be a sign that you have an anxiety disorder — especially if they’re causing a lot of problems in your daily life.
+Sometimes, these symptoms could be a sign of an anxiety disorder — especially if they’re causing a lot of problems in your daily life.

 Treatment options for anxiety in menopause

 If you’re having anxiety symptoms, hang in there.
 Treatment can help.
-Common treatment for menopause symptoms — including anxiety — include:
+Common treatments for menopause symptoms, including anxiety, are:

 • Antidepressant medications

-Keep in mind: HRT can actually cause nervousness in some people as a side effect.
-Side effects from HRT usually go away after the first couple of weeks.
+It typically takes several weeks to months for hormone therapy to improve menopausal anxiety.
+And keep in mind that hormone therapy can actually cause nervousness in some people as a side effect.
+These side effects usually go away after the first couple of weeks

 Antidepressant medications